mittalHimanshu/YouTubeStats-app/README.md

 # YouTubeStats

-A Desktop app created with `Angular CLI` and `Electron` for the realtime count of youtube channel subscribers by channel-id.
+A Desktop app created with `Angular CLI` and `Electron` for the realtime count of youtube channel subscribers by channel-id and username.
+Also a realtime graph displays all the stats for you.

 ## Packaged app